U.S. faces extreme cold blast, stormy weather in week ahead

-Blizzards conditions are even possible early this week in the Dakotas and parts of Minnesota.
+Blizzard conditions are even possible early this week in the Dakotas and parts of Minnesota.

 To the south and southeast of the wintry weather, a pulse of warm air surging ahead of the cold air will trigger heavy rain and severe thunderstorms in parts of the South, Tennessee Valley and Southeast.
-Some areas could see flooding and damaging winds and a few tornadoes cannot be ruled out.
+Some areas could see flooding and damaging winds, and a few tornadoes cannot be ruled out.

-Not until the weekend, will the Lower 48 see a pause from the extreme weather.
+Not until the weekend will the Lower 48 see a pause from the extreme weather.
 And, even then, it will be much chillier than normal over much of the country as winter refuses to give into spring.

 The cold

-The frigid air, set to enter the northern Plains and Upper Midwest Monday and Monday night, will bring temperatures about 20 to 40 degrees below normal from Montana through the Southern Plains.
+The frigid air, set to enter the northern Plains and Upper Midwest on Monday and Monday night, will bring temperatures about 20 to 40 degrees below normal from Montana through the Southern Plains.
 In some places, the cold could threaten records, according to the National Weather Service.

-Single digit and subzero high temperatures are forecast across much of Montana, Wyoming and the Dakota Tuesday with lows of minus-15 to minus-20.
+Single-digit and subzero high temperatures are forecast across much of Montana, Wyoming and the Dakotas on Tuesday with lows of minus-15 to minus-20.
 Wind chills could dip as low as minus-40.

 That cold will penetrate as far south as central and northern Texas by Wednesday.
 Subfreezing highs are forecast to reach as far south as the Texas Panhandle.

-A second, reinforcing blast of cold will dive through the northern Plains Thursday into Friday.
+A second, reinforcing blast of cold will dive through the northern Plains on Thursday into Friday.
 Unlike the first blast, it will penetrate somewhat farther east, spilling toward the Ohio Valley, northern Mid-Atlantic and Northeast.
 That will set the stage for a mix of wintry precipitation in these areas as a storm system rides up the Arctic front pressing eastward.

 The snow and ice